schen921/cs766/README.md

 # Introduction

-Mobile robots with the capabilities to carry out fundamental manufacturing operations could havea huge impact in the way parts are produced.
-Especially in the cases where conventional manufac-turing is difficult; moreover, mobile robots could collaborate with each other enabling networkedtask sharing and task scheduling .
-The new ability makes this type of mobile robot superior compared to AGVs or mobile robots without arms, which leads to an increase in their applications inmodern industry.
-Obstacle and collision avoidance, object detection and estimating their size, ability to calculatecoordinates of a certain point on the object respect to its edges, ability to detected the center ofthe holes and their diameter are some of the challenges in this approach.
+Mobile robots with the capabilities to carry out fundamental manufacturing operations could have a huge impact in the way parts are produced.
+Especially in the cases where conventional manufacturing is difficult; moreover, mobile robots could collaborate with each other enabling networked task sharing and task scheduling .
+The new ability makes this type of mobile robot superior compared to AGVs or mobile robots without arms, which leads to an increase in their applications in modern industry.
+Obstacle and collision avoidance, object detection and estimating their size, ability to detected the center of the holes and their diameter are some of the challenges in this approach.
 To address these challenges, our project is aiming to develope a capable object-detection suite that runs on swarm mobile robots and delivers decent performance given the robots' form factor and hardware.
 The objects detected here are mostly customed parts, which requires customly trained models for detection.
 In this case, the models used in this context needs to be easily expandable without loosing detection accuracies.

 # Project Settings

 ## Swarm Robot and Hardware

 The swarm robot we used in this project is shown in Figure 1.
 The robot is consisted with 1 NVIDIA Jetson Nano, 1 motor shield, 2 DC Motors, GPS Modules and 1 Intel Real Sense depth sensing onboard camera in a 10cm x 10cm x 10cm cubic centimeter form factor.
 The Jetson Nano packs a NVIDIA Maxwell GPU at 472 GFLOPs, paired with an ARM Cortex A-57 MPCore CPU.
 The total onboard RAM is 4GB.
-These hardwares gives our onboard micro-comupter liteweight processing capabilities that is a fraction of that in desktop GPUs and CPUs.
+These hardwares gives our onboard micro-comupter light weight processing capabilities that is a fraction of that in desktop GPUs and CPUs.

 <div align="center">
 <img src="./docs/robot.png" width="400" height="400">